Evocalize/slate/source/index.html.md

 - UrlPath (including path params if present)
 - The body of the request (omit if your request does not contain a body, e.g. a GET request)
 - Value of the timestamp used in the X-Evocalize-Timestamp Header
-- Client Key (this is a secret that will be provided by Evocalize)
+- Client Key Secret (this is a secret that will be provided by Evocalize)

 <aside class="notice">All code examples below assume that you are passing the required headers described in this section</aside>